 Roof coating restorations are becoming a fast favorite among property owners with flat, low-slope, and metal roofs.
 A Denver roof coating can be done over your existing roof in a fraction of the time as a full roof replacement, and cause much less disturbance to the day-to-day function of the property.
-Best of all, roof coating restorations typically cost a fraction of roof replacements.
+Best of all, the roof coating cost is typically a fraction of the price of a roof replacement.

-So how much does it really cost to have your roof coated?
+So how much does a roof coating cost?

 The true answer depends on several factors that will be specific to your roof.
 Generally speaking, a silicone roof coating can be done for between $5 and $8 per square foot of roof surface.
 When compared to the typical cost of a commercial roof replacement of $11-$15 per square foot, the choice is simple.